The Crosslink 2 Construction

 This constraint might at first seem too strong: In realistic situations, the upper bound cannot reasonably be expected to hold forever after GST, but perhaps only for a limited time.
 However, any good solution to the consensus problem in this model would have an upper bound on the amount of time after GST required for consensus to be reached; in this case it is not really necessary that the bound hold forever after time GST, but only up to time GST .
 We find it technically convenient to avoid explicit mention of the interval length in the model, but will instead present the appropriate upper bounds on time for each of our algorithms.

-Several subsequent authors applying the partially synchronous model to block chains appear to have forgotten this context.
+Several subsequent authors applying the partially synchronous model to block chains appear to have forgotten or neglected this context.
 In particular, the argument depends on the protocol completing soon after GST.
-Obviously a block-chain protocol does not satisfy this assumption; it is not a “one‑shot” consensus problem.
+Obviously a block‑chain protocol does not satisfy this assumption; it is not a “one‑shot” consensus problem.

 This assumption could be removed, but some authors of papers about block‑chain protocols have taken it to be an essential aspect of modelling partial synchrony.
 I believe this is contrary to the intent of [DLS1988]: